 - walking in the Central Park

-- taking a helicopter ride over Manhattan (my first and only helicopter ride yet!)
+4. taking a helicopter ride over Manhattan

-- viewing the building used in the popular and my favourite sitcom ‘Friends’ on Bedford Street
+5. viewing the building used in the popular and my favourite sitcom ‘Friends’ on Bedford Street

-- viewing the Brooklyn Bridge
+6. viewing the classic icon Brooklyn bridge

-- visiting Corning Museum of Glass
+7. visiting Corning Museum of Glass and seeing live glassblowing

-- meeting my cousin-nephew Shiv and his wife Prerana
+9. meeting my cousin-nephew Shiv and his wife Prerana